vinx13/tvm-cuda-int8-benchmark/README.md

 LLVM and CUDA need to be enabled.
 Compute Capability 6.1 CUDA device is required to support the `dp4a` instruction.

-We only provide auto-tuning log on NVIDIA GTX 1080.
+We only provide auto-tuning logs on NVIDIA GTX 1080.
 To run on other devices, you can follow the [AutoTVM tutorial](https://docs.tvm.ai/tutorials/autotvm/tune_relay_cuda.html) to run auto-tuning.

 ```
 python3 run_tvm.py --log_file logs/history_best_1080.log